LogtalkDotOrg/logtalk3/examples/proxies/NOTES.md

 	circle(1, blue)
 	circle(2, yellow)

-In the context of parametric objects, the above terms are know as "parametric object proxies".
+In the context of parametric objects, the above terms are known as "parametric object proxies".
 Proxies represent different instantiations of a parametric object parameters.
 Proxy terms may be stored on the database as Prolog facts or as Prolog rules (parameter instantiation can be deduced instead of being